 We wipe off the wax frames with a bleach solution to remove the silk.
 By placing the frames into trash bags and freezing for a week in a designated chest freezer, you will kill off all stages of the wax moth in its reproductive cycle.
 We find bad infestations are centered on frames with high levels of pollen.
 In a worst case scenario we simply scrap the wax off the frame, back to the plastic foundation and store separately from non-contaminated frames.
 ParadiclorBenzene can be used for prevention with stored honey supers.
 We plastic wrap hive supers air tight at all stages of storage while off the hive.

-Mouse guards are fitted late summer, early March.
+Mouse guards are fitted late summer.
 Reducing the entrance after the main nectar flows have finished greatly reduce rodent problems along with robbing from wasps and other bees.
 We also mow in front of the hives to give bees the best possible flight path, which in turn should make them a stronger hive.
 Some sites we elevate the hives on blocks and wooden runners.

 We interchange propolis mats in the spring.

-All our 10 frame hives now over winter with modified hive top feeders.
-You will need to scrape down the burr wax from the frame tope edges and then gently lower the feeder on top of the hive.
+All our 10 frame hives now over winter with moisture boards, we leave the modified hive top feeders on top of the hives so we can feed the hives when the temperature warms up enough.
+For placing the feeder on the hive, you will need to scrape down the burr wax from the frame tope edges and then gently lower the feeder on top of the hive.
 Through the feeding season when refilling the feeder simply check to make sure the slatted floats are free floating and not stuck to the bottom of the feeder with crystalized sugar.